-Thelma Arnold's identity was betrayed by AOL records of her Web searches. like ones for her dog, Dudley, who clearly has a problem user No. 4417749 became easier to discern.
+And search by search, click by click, the identity of AOL user No. 4417749 became easier to discern.
 There are queries for "landscapers in Lilburn, Ga," several people with the last name Arnold and "homes sold in shadow lake subdivision gwinnett county georgia."